Ameerabanu98/Ameerabanu98/README.md

 - 👋 Hi, I’m Ameera banu
-- 🌱 I’m currently learning data science and machine learning
+- 🌱 I’m  data science and machine learning student.
-- love to learn and create new things.
+- Aspiring to be a data anaylist.

 <!---